vunguyen2397/terraform-exam/README.md

-To delete Dev workspace run, use command: terraform workspace select dev terraform delete -auto-approve
+To delete Dev workspace run, use command: terraform workspace select dev terraform destroy -auto-approve

-To use DB workspace run, use command: terraform workspace select db terraform delete -auto-approve
+To use DB workspace run, use command: terraform workspace select db terraform destroy -auto-approve

 To check for the homepage of the application, use http://<EC2_instance_IPv4>:8888 To verify Secrets Manager Entry, run: (required AWS Cli installed)